nixilla/gather/README.md

 All the created superusers have username `${ADMIN_USERNAME}` and password `${ADMIN_PASSWORD}` in each container.

-If the `nginx` container is also started the url ports can be removed.
+If the `nginx` container is also started then the url ports can be removed.
 - `http://gather.local`
 - `http://kernel.aether.local`
 - `http://odk.aether.local`